Shodn7/AI-Marketing/HackathonSDE/README.md

 🏅 Selected among the **Top 10 projects** in the WeCloudData × Saudi Digital Academy Hackathon.

+## 👥 Team Project

+This project was developed as a collaborative team effort by a group of five members during the hackathon.

+## 👩‍💻 My Contributions

+- AI integration and OpenAI implementation
+- Testing and debugging
+- Frontend enhancements
+- Project integration and deployment support

 ## 👩‍💻 Author

 **Shahad Alghamdi**